-After the admission, if the person has medication you serve and
+After the admission, if the person has medication you serve and that one too you document..."
+(P 1)

 Evaluation

 Out of the nine (9) nurses interviewed on how they write the nursing reports, only one nurse indicated she documents her evaluation of the patient's condition.
 She said "... when it's been achieved you document patients pain has been relieved by analgesics verbalizing by client pain has been relieved" (P 5).
 All the eight (8) other respondents did not mention writing their evaluations made on the patient in the report.